Yandex Cloud

 3. Enter the password you specified when creating the server and press Enter.

-To establish a server connection, specify its public IP address which can be found in the management console, in the Public address field under Network settings on the server page.
+To establish a server connection, specify the server public IP address which you can get using the management console, in the Public address field under Network settings on the server page.

-Make sure the Windows account has read permissions for the directory containing the keys.
+Make sure the Windows account has read access to the key folder.

 1. To connect to the server, run the following command in the command line: